RIMSY-RIMMER/html-fund-me/README.md

 <img src="./img/FundMe.png" align="right"
      alt="FundMe" width="400" height="450">

 This repository contains the `frontend code` for the FundMe project.
-There is a separate repository for the basic `back code`.
+There is a separate repository for the basic `backend code`.

 This contract was created using the `Hardhat` development framework and following a `32 hour YouTube course by Patrick Collins`.